Are these the world's best modern dining room ideas? 10 stylish spaces with forward-thinking designs

 Creating a dining room that feels interesting is about playing with shape as much as color and pattern.
 This space by Studio AHEAD is a masterclass in this, combining traditional forms like the chairs with sinuous curves for a calm, pared-back room, while the art on the dining room walls ensures that it's engaging, too.
 'We wanted to create a space where the young married couple's families could unite in that was soft, warm and inviting,' says principal designer Homan Rajai.

-To achieve this, the design places as much focus on comfort as it does on style.
+To achieve this transitional-style dining room aesthetic, the design places as much focus on comfort as it does on style.
 'We intentionally created a long sofa/banquette because we always find that dinners can linger on when people can lounge at the dining table,' explains Homan Rajai.
 'The furniture is sourced and custom made in Inverness and Sonoma using Shaker-style chairs that were handmade, which give it a traditional feel – but then pairing it with our sheep stool and sheep art on the wall, which are part of our furniture collection made from sheep wool raised in Sonoma.
 The room is warm and grounded, but sculptural and contemporary.'

 4. And think carefully about the materials you use

-We all know matchy-matchy is a thing of the past, and that extends to material: the most contemporary dining spaces contrast furniture pieces to bring hard and soft finishes into the scheme, like this space by interior design studio Folding Chair Design Co. (opens in new tab), which combines a cool stone table with warm, curved chairs in a boucle material.
-'First to mind [for a modern dining scheme] is materiality,' says Gianpiero Gaglione, owner and principal designer of Gianpiero Gaglione Interior Design (opens in new tab).
+We all know matchy-matchy is a thing of the past, and that extends to material: the most contemporary dining spaces contrast furniture pieces to bring hard and soft finishes into the scheme, like this space by interior design studio Folding Chair Design Co., which combines a cool stone table with warm, curved chairs in a boucle material.
+'First to mind [for a modern dining scheme] is materiality,' says Gianpiero Gaglione, owner and principal designer of Gianpiero Gaglione Interior Design.
 'You could say a traditional dining table would be in wood or stone, whereas to create a contemporary feel, you could lean on materials like glass or Corian.'

 If you sway towards wood or stone, Gianpiero recommends opting for high gloss or sharp edges to keep the piece contemporary.
 If you want to incorporate metals, he continues, then 'go with anything in a polished look – for example, polished brass, polished chrome, polished copper.
 Any of these can evoke a glamorous and futuristic look.'